nikhillinit/ACFStudy/tests/README.md

 - Skip learning module tests if authentication wall is present
 - Focus on practice flows which are generally accessible

+**Flaky tests:**
+- Use `test.retry()` for specific flaky tests
+- Add more specific waitFor conditions
+- Consider using test.slow() for complex interactions
+- Check network conditions and server stability

 ### Test Debugging

 1. **Run in headed mode** to see what's happening: